Tips for Better Sleep

 • Next comes 5 HTP which stands for 5 hydroxy tryptophan which is converted in the brain into serotonin.
 Serotonin is a crucial sleep initiator.
 5 HTP is one step closer to the conversion of tryptophan to serotonin than normally available L Tryptophan and it has shown more consistent results in maintaining sleep.
 It increases REM sleep which occurs 90 minutes after you fall asleep and has similar brain activity as when you're awake as well as promoting deep sleep.
 Supplementation of 5 HTP is recommended over L tryptophan.

-• L Theanine is another supplement that is essentially an amino acid found in green tea most commonly.
+• L Theanine is another supplement that is essentially an amino acid found in green tea.
 It is used especially for kids and small dosages are available in chewable tablets or powder capsules.
 This supplement reduces stress and improves the quality of sleep.
 A higher dose may be required for adults.

 Now many combinations of these supplements are available in appropriate dosages in sleep drinks such as ViDrate Night Time Sleeping Sachets which contain L-Theanine, Magnesium, and 5 HTP along with electrolytes to help promote sleep in people with such issues.
-You can mix it with hot water and consume it before going to bed.
+You can mix it with hot water and consume it before going to bed to reduce the chances of a restless night and increase the chance of a better sleep.

 I would conclude by saying that there are a lot of serious sleeping issues and it's very normal to have one as even minor stress to the body can cause this.
-Using proper methods as mentioned above will help solve this issue but in any serious matter, you should consult your doctor before taking any steps.
+Using proper methods and healthy sleep habits as mentioned above will help solve this issue but in any serious matter of sleep disorders, you should consult your doctor before taking any steps.